Nat Wei, Baron Wei

-Nathanael Ming-Yan Wei, Baron Wei (韋鳴恩; born 19 January 1977), also known as Nat Wei, is an English social entrepreneur with an interest in social reform.
+Nathanael Ming-Yan Wei, Baron Wei (韋鳴恩; born 19 January 1977), also known as Nat Wei, is an English social entrepreneur and advisor on technology, with an interest in social reform.
 He is the first British-born person of Hong Kong origin to have become a member of the House of Lords, sitting as a Conservative, and was the youngest member of the House from 2010 to 2016.
 He was also previously an adviser to the UK Government on their Big Society project.